 The National Weather Service has already predicted another above-average hurricane season for 2018.
-After the devastation of last year’s three massive storms that made landfall, many are planning ahead just in case.
-You may want to take into consideration that special care needs to be taken when packing up electronics, so here are some tips for moving electronics safely:
+After the devastation of last year’s three massive storms that made landfall, many are planning just in case.
+Take special precautions when packing up electronics.
+So here are some tips for moving electronics safely:

 Preparing for Moving Electronics

 Disconnect your cords from their devices.
-It might seem like a time-saver to leave the cords connected to their devices but this could lead to cords being damaged while packing.
+It might seem like a time-saver to leave the cords connected to their devices.
+The problem with leaving cables connected is the potential for damage to cables or the devices themselves.
 Replacing cords for electronics can be costly and frustrating so do yourself a favor and pack them neatly away.
 On electronics that you’re leaving behind, disconnecting the cords could help prevent a power surge from frying your electronics as well.

-Wrap cords with tape (any tape you have will likely work) labeled with the device they go to.
+Wrap cords with tape (any tape you have will likely work) labeled with the device they are for.
 This will make reconnecting all of your devices much more simple.
-You won’t have to fight to untangle your cords and you’ll know exactly where they go.
+You won’t have to fight to untangle your cords, and you’ll know exactly where they go.
 Wrap your cords in a figure-8 or loop, not too tightly, tape, and leave yourself a “flag” of tape to use as a label.
 You’ll easily be able to find each cord.
 This will make setting them back up easier.

 Packing Electronics In the Car

 Pack your car mindfully.
-When you’re trying to get as much as possible into your vehicle it can feel like a game of Tetris.
-Often we want to put the computer on top so it isn’t crushed but if you place electronics carefully between other, stable items, you could minimize the risk of expensive electronics sliding around.
-This way if someone opens the back hatch, you don’t have to worry about something expensive hitting the ground.
+When you’re trying to get as much as possible into your vehicle, it can feel like a game of Tetris.
+Often we want to put the computer on top, so it remains uncrushed; however, this is not ideal.
+If you place electronics carefully between other, stable items, it minimizes the risk of expensive electronics sliding around.
+You also don’t have to worry about costly devices falling out when you open your car.

 Slide game consoles under the seat.
 They’re all pretty much the perfect size to fit under your front seats.
 This will free up some space in the back and keep your passengers’ feet off of them.

 Pack laptops and tablets in your suitcase between layers of clothing for an easy shock absorbing layer on all sides.
-It won’t take up that much space in your case and it will really minimize the number of bounces and bumps your device sustains.
+It won’t take up that much space in your case, and it will minimize the number of bounces and bumps your device sustains.